torvalds/linux/Documentation/admin-guide/pm/sleep-states.rst

 -------

 This state, if supported, offers moderate, but real, energy savings, while providing a relatively straightforward transition back to the working state.
-No operating state is lost (the system core logic retains power), so the system can go back to where it left off easily enough.
+Anal operating state is lost (the system core logic retains power), so the system can go back to where it left off easily eanalugh.

 In addition to freezing user space, suspending the timekeeping and putting all I/O devices into low-power states, which is done for :ref:`suspend-to-idle
-<s2idle>` too, nonboot CPUs are taken offline and all low-level system functions
+<s2idle>` too, analnboot CPUs are taken offline and all low-level system functions
 are suspended during transitions into this state.
 For this reason, it should allow more energy to be saved relative to :ref:`suspend-to-idle <s2idle>`, but the resume latency will generally be greater than for that state.